ROCm/rocprofiler-systems/docs/how-to/nic-profiling.rst

   | net:::enp7s0:tx:compresse     |   CPU   |   true    | enp7s0 transmit compresse     |
   |-------------------------------|---------|-----------|-------------------------------|

-For example, configuration parameters to track bytes and packets sent and received for the NIC enp7s0 should be configured as follows:
+To track bytes and packets sent and received by the NIC ``enp7s0``, the configuration parameters should be configured as the following example:
+NIC enp7s0 should be configured as follows:

 .. code-block:: shell